Remote voice over recording and home studios

 Setting the record straight

-So let's get to the point.
+Let's be clear.
 Apart from France, recording remotely from a private studio is as common as recording in a commercial studio.
-The priority is to work with the person who will best serve the script.
+The priority is to work with the French voice actor (or any voice actor!) who will best serve the script.
 In France, castings are still sometimes based on postcode rather than talent.
 For jobs where you know in advance that there will be multiple retakes, finding local actors if possible is a logical choice, but if not?
 I'm not sure that end customers would approve, if they knew about it...

 Sirens

 The notion of a private studio is still sometimes a taboo subject in France.
 Why is that?
 First of all, let's put our own house in order: some people are allergic to the notion of investment, and many 'home studios' are in fact a cheap microphone in a cupboard.
-Other voice talent think they know best, and rather than employing acousticians, studying applied acoustics to design their studio, or at least get a prefab booth, they choose materials haphazardly, a few sheets of foam and call the result a 'professional studio'.
+Other voice talent think they know best, and rather than employing acousticians, or at least studying applied acoustics to design their studio (or get a prefab booth) they choose materials haphazardly, a few slabs of 'acoustic' foam and call the result a 'professional studio'.

 But there are other reasons too.
-For a start: some voice talent who live near commercial studios and are regularly booked by them are afraid of being blacklisted if these studios find out that they have a private studio.
+For a start: some voice talent who live near post-production studios and are regularly booked by them are afraid of being blacklisted if these studios find out that they have a private studio.
 I would like to reassure these people: their fears are largely unfounded.
 The owners of most of these studios are intelligent people who know that private studios do not compete with them.
-What's more, when working remotely, a commercial studio is always used, which is paid exactly as if the actor were in their booth.
+What's more, when working remotely, a receiving studio is always used, which is paid exactly as if the voice actor were in their booth.
 In other words: no one steals work from anyone.
+I hope that clears any confusion.

 Another, more insidious reason: fear of competition.
 The reasoning behind this is that restricting access to the profession to those who live close to commercial studios will limit competition.
-People who are booked by these studios are booked because they are talented and have nothing to fear.
-When you have a place in the business, talent and skill are enough.
+Presumably, people who are booked by these studios are booked because they are talented (and not because of their post codes) and have nothing to fear.
+When you have a place in the business, talent, skills and professionalism are enough.

 A few grumpy people complain that the internet has made it possible for everyone (and not just intermittents living in Paris) to work, while 'forgetting' that the internet has also considerably expanded the potential for work: they want to have their cake and eat it too.
 That's a lot.
 I develop this topic, ever so slightly uncomfortable for some, in my article Voice Over: Was It Really Better Before?